Kashmir Martyrs' Day

 On that day, Kashmiri Muslims were offering prayers outside the Srinagar Central Jail, where Abdul Qadeer, who had called on Kashmiris to rise against the rule of the Hari Singh.
 As the crowd grew restless and the Islamic call to prayer was started, the Dogra army opened fire, killing the person giving the Azan.
 Following this, another person continues giving the Azan, and was also killed.
 In total 23 were killed in attempts to finish the Azan.
 The crowds buried the bodies of those killed by the state forces in the graveyard attached to the Shrine of Khwaja Bahawuddin Naqshbandi (Ziyarat Naqshband Sahab) in Srinagar, which has since come to be known as Mazar-e-Shuhada or the Martyrs' Graveyard.

-The day was removed as an official holiday of Jammu and Kashmir by the Government of India in December 2019.
-However, the Government of Pakistan still marks the day.